Nevada asks federal court to block more plutonium shipments

 Energy officials claimed Savannah River Site was the only place designed to store that much plutonium, and they could not safely transport the material to other destinations until 2025 without potentially exposing people to radiation along the way.

-The 4th District Court of Appeals upheld a lower court ruling that ordered the plutonium to be moved out of South Carolina.
+The 4th District Court of Appeals upheld a lower court ruling that ordered that the plutonium be moved out of South Carolina.

 Contact Gary Martin at gmartin@reviewjournal.com or 202-662-7390.
 Follow @garymartindc on Twitter.